 As a UNESCO World Heritage Site, the city offers a harmonious blend of preserved heritage buildings, bustling markets, and picturesque waterfronts.
 Whether you are strolling down the lantern-lit streets, exploring centuries-old temples, or indulging in mouthwatering street food, Hoi An promises an unforgettable experience that effortlessly captures the essence of Vietnam.

-Hoi An is a 45 minute drive from Da Nang (where the closest airport is located).
-Most visitors make a day-trip to Hoi An from Da Nang.
-However, we decided to stay in Hoi An to really discover the city, and it’s attractions.
-Also, we prefer staying in smaller towns.
-We feel that they just have so much more charm.
-And Hoi An had plenty of it.
+If you’re wondering how to get to Hoi An, the town is a 45-minute drive from Da Nang (where the closest airport is located).
+Most visitors make a day trip to Hoi An from Da Nang.
+However, we decided to stay in Hoi An to discover the old town and its attractions.

-Our 3 days in Hoi An were jam-packed with things to do, and attractions to visit.
-So, whether you’re staying in Hoi An for 3 days, or making a day-trip from Da Nang, here are some things that you should not miss in Hoi An, Vietnam.
+Our 3 days in Hoi An were jam-packed with things to do, and places to visit.
+The town is unusually cheap and fun, and there’s just so much touristy and non-touristy stuff it offers.
+So, whether you’re staying in Hoi An for 3 days, or making a day trip from Da Nang, here are some things that you must do.